Mvcampbell3/giphyHW/README.md

 ## Version 2.00

 Added Features:
-- Made original buttons load from string instead of HTML
+- Made original buttons load from array instead of HTML
 - If button pressed more than once, gifs prepended to window, doesn't erase html

 ### In the Works: